MaliciousSHA1/MaliciousSHA1.github.io/index.md

 described collision attacks more than a thousand times faster than the birthday attack.
 However,

-* the actual complexity is unclear, but seems to be greater than 2<sup>60</sup>
+* the actual complexity of collision attacks on SHA-1 is unclear, but seems to be greater than 2<sup>60</sup>
-* an actual collision has yet to be published
+* an actual collision for the original SHA-1 has yet to be published (found?)

-SHA-1 processes message by compressing iteratively blocks of 512 bits.

 The known collision attacks are **differential attacks**.
-These introduce differences in the first message block, and control the propagation of the differences thereby injected in SHA-1's internal state in order to "correct" the disturbances thanks to a second message block and thus finally obtain a collision&mdash;an internal state now free of any difference.
+These introduce differences in the first message block&mdash;SHA-1 processes message by compressing iteratively blocks of 512 bits&mdash;and control the propagation of the differences thereby injected in SHA-1's internal state in order to "correct" the disturbances thanks to a second message block and thus finally obtain a collision, thanks to an internal state now free of any difference.

 ### Backdooring